 1. Keep Handy patient’s copy of–

-- Health card/E-card, that came along with your policy.
+- Health card/E-card, that came along with your health insurance plan.
 (If you have purchased from Sana, Call or send us a WhatsApp at 8278271818 to receive the same now

-- Identity Proof -Any government identity card like Adhaar card, Driving License etc.
+- Identity Proof -Any government identity card like Aadhaar card, Driving License etc.

-- PAN Card - Some hospitals insisit on a PAN Card of the policy holder.
+- PAN Card - Some hospitals insist on a PAN Card of the policy holder.